-As the baby boom generation grows older, we should see a resumption of the trend of decline in alcohol-related deaths.
+As the baby boom generation grows older, we should see a decline in alcohol-related deaths.
 Provided, that is, that we keep advocating on behalf of the "drive sober" message, and that we maintain our vigilance against drunk driving through enforcement and media programs.